GET FREE ANALYSIS

 The party with the most information also has the greatest negotiating power.
 Traditionally, contract carriers have had a stranglehold on information with confidentiality clauses and a lack of transparency.
 ShipSigma’s industry leading shipping insights and analytics software empowers you to negotiate by unpacking the truth of how much it actually costs to ship your parcels and freight.

 Every company thinks they have negotiated the best rate, especially when they have successfully lowered their costs by 1% or less.
 And, in a way, you absolutely have.
 Closing a contract with a discount of this nature shows artful negotiation skills.
-However, benchmarking shipping costs against competitors and finding a 1% discount significantly reinforces the illusion that their rates are low when the truth is that no one is getting the best deal.
+However, analyzing shipping costs against competitors and finding a 1% discount significantly reinforces the illusion that their rates are low when the truth is that no one is getting the best deal.
 The duopoly between FedEx and UPS gives carriers the ultimate control.

 ShipSigma’s end-to-end service gives you a passionate advocate who is intimately familiar with the internal processes of these major carriers, helping you reduce your margins and achieve significant cost savings.